MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 After the permissions are removed from the app registration, an admin in the tenant also needs to revoke consent to protect your organization's data.
 When the removed permission requires admin consent, the required actions vary based on app type:

 - **Single tenant app and multitenant app in home tenant**: For a single tenant app, contact the admin of the tenant to revoke the permissions already granted to the app.
 For a multitenant app, contact the admins of all the tenants where instances of your application reside to [revoke permissions granted to the enterprise application](~/identity/enterprise-apps/manage-application-permissions.md).
-It ensures that the application doesn't maintain access through the removed permission.
+Revoking consent to the removed permissions ensures that the application doesn't maintain access through the removed permission.
 - **Multi-tenant apps in customers' tenants**: Ensure that you communicate with your customers to revoke permissions through announcements, blogs and any other communication channels.

-For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can use the MyApps portal to revoke permissions they previously granted.
-For more information on how end users can revoke permissions in the MyApps portal, see [Revoke end user consent](https://support.microsoft.com/account-billing/edit-or-revoke-application-permissions-in-the-my-apps-portal-169be2b4-ee26-4338-aea8-d19bb2f329ee)
+For both single tenant and multitenant apps, nonadmin users in tenants where user consent is enabled can use the MyApps portal to revoke consent to permissions they previously granted.
+For more information on how end users can revoke permissions in the MyApps portal, see [Revoke end user consent](https://support.microsoft.com/account-billing/edit-or-revoke-application-permissions-in-the-my-apps-portal-169be2b4-ee26-4338-aea8-d19bb2f329ee).

 ### Replace a permission

 You should replace a highly privileged permission when a less privileged permission would suffice.

 Replacing permissions can also reduce the risk of exposing sensitive data or compromising security and thus improve the user experience and trust.
-If your app is using a highly privileged permission, such as Directory.ReadWrite.All, you should consider if a less-privileged permission, such as User.ReadWrite.All, would be sufficient for your app’s functionality.
+If your app is using a highly privileged permission, such as `Directory.ReadWrite.All`, you should consider if a less-privileged permission, such as `User.ReadWrite.All`, would be sufficient for your app’s functionality.

 > [!NOTE]
 > When you modify an app's requested permissions for static consent, the customer will need to reconsent.
 The act of reconsenting revokes all previously granted permissions and grant consent to the new ones.
 > When you modify an app's requested permissions for dynamic consent, the previously granted permissions aren't revoked.
 The customer has to revoke the permissions manually.

 To replace a permission, you need to remove the unnecessary permission and add the alternative one.
-The steps are like the ones described in the remove permissions and add permissions sections of this article:
+The steps are like the ones described in the [Stop requesting unused permissions](#stop-requesting-unused-permissions) and [add permissions](#add-permissions-to-an-application) sections of this article.

-- Remove the unnecessary permissions and revoke them in either way described in the [remove permissions](#remove-an-unused-permission) section.
-- Add the new permission in either way described in the [add permissions](#add-permissions-to-an-application) section.
-- Grant admin consent if needed.